-There are several ways you can find out if a Provider or Facility is in the Claims Administrator's network.
+There are three ways you can find out if a Provider or Facility is in the Claims Administrator's network.
 You can also find out where they are located and details about their license or training:

 - See your Plan's directory of In-Network Providers at www.anthem.com/ca/sisc, which lists the Physicians, Providers, and Facilities that participate in this Plan's network.
-Please Note: It is very important that you select your specific Plan to receive an accurate list of In-Network Providers for your Plan. - Search for a Provider in our mobile app. - Contact Member Services to request a list of Physicians and Providers that participate in this Plan's network, based on specialty and geographic area. - Check with your Physician or Provider.
+Please Note: It is very important that you select your specific Plan to receive an accurate list of In-Network Providers for your Plan. - Call Member Services to request a list of Physicians and Providers that participate in this Plan's network, based on specialty and geographic area. - Check with your Physician or Provider.